IMPORTANT WARNING:

 How should this medicine be used?

-Medroxyprogesterone intramuscular injection comes as a suspension (liquid) to be injected into the buttocks or upper arm.
-It is usually given once every 3 months (13 weeks) by a healthcare provider in an office or clinic.
-Medroxyprogesterone subcutaneous injection comes as suspension to be injected just under the skin.
-It is usually injected once every 12 to 14 weeks by a healthcare provider in an office or clinic.
+Medroxyprogesterone injection comes as a suspension (liquid) to be injected intramuscularly (into the muscle) or subcutaneously (under the skin).
+It is given once every 12 to 14 weeks by a healthcare provider in an office or clinic.

-You must receive your first medroxyprogesterone subcutaneous or intramuscular injection only at a time when there is no possibility that you are pregnant.
-Therefore, you may only receive your first injection during the first 5 days of a normal menstrual period, during the first 5 days after you give birth if you are not planning to breast-feed your baby, or during the sixth week after giving birth if you are planning to breast-feed your baby.
+You must receive your first medroxyprogesterone injection only at a time when there is no possibility that you are pregnant.
+You should only receive your first injection during the first 5 days of a normal menstrual period, during the first 5 days after you give birth if you are not planning to breast-feed your baby, or during the sixth week after giving birth if you are planning to breast-feed your baby.
 If you have been using a different method of birth control and are switching to medroxyprogesterone injection, your doctor will tell you when you should receive your first injection.

 Other uses for this medicine